LOOSE-LIPS/loose-lips-2.0/src/routes/blog/aaja-1st-b-day/index.md

 description: >-
   Why did you choose MOT for the venue?
 Our first party at MOT was to celebrate the 1 year anniversary of AAJA Deptford, our live streaming and event space in SE London.
-MOT, if you haven&#39;t been, is a great warehouse space with wicked staff and a wicked sound system.
+MOT, if you haven't been, is a great warehouse space with wicked staff and a wicked sound system.
 It seemed fitting to host [...]Read More...
 published: true
 tags: interview
 featured: false